dmavani25/DivineManuscriptsDB/docs/phase2.md

 ## Documentation & Handover:
 - Document the system, including API endpoints, database schema, and any other relevant details.
 - Provide training or a walkthrough to ADC or any other relevant stakeholders.

+## Roles:
+- We decided on a flat structure since we all share similar backgrounds.
+For now, we will all work as _Full-Stack_ developers with unique tasks.

+## Open Questions:
+- How to deal with copies of the same book being checked out to the same user?
+- How to clean the data most efficiently?
+- The best way to structure the team?

 ## Next Steps:
 1. Start the data cleaning process.
 2. Initiate the development process, beginning with the backend and frontend simultaneously.